LKprog/bonsai/README.md

 python -m pip install -U matplotlib
 ```

 ## Usage
-To execute the main script and run the case, run in git bash:
+To execute the main script and run the case:
 ```
 python3 main.py
 ```